xodio/xod/CONTRIBUTING.md

 chance to be merged into `master`.
 They are unit tests, linting and possibly other things.

-Run `npm run verify` to make sure your code doesn’t break anything.
+Run `yarn run verify` to make sure your code doesn’t break anything.

 The checks are performed by [Travis CI](https://travis-ci.com/xodio/xod) in any case, but ensuring your PR would not break anything in advance is a good habit.